vitaliiU/manual/js.md

 f().then(alert); // 1
 ```

-or we can return a promise explicitly:
+Or we can return a promise explicitly:

 ```jsx
 async function f() {